 I’ve got something easy, healthy, and delicious for you today.
 Jerusalem Salad!

-It’s really a very simple recipe – one of my co-workers described it as a Mediterranean-style pico de gallo.
+It’s really a very simple recipe – one of my friends described it as a Mediterranean-style pico de gallo.
 Sounds strange, but it’s delicious!

 I told you it was easy!

 This would be lovely addition to a gyro or pita sandwich.
 Feel free to get creative!